will-moore/viv-examples/js_deckgl/README.md

-# Vanilla JS and Deck.gl example with OME-NGFF image
+# Vanilla JS with viv and Deck.gl example with OME-NGFF image

 To run...